Gallawander/Coursera_ExData_Plotting2/README.md

   summarize(total = sum(Emissions))
 ```

-Using the `base` plotting system, we plot the total PM[2.5] Emissions in the US for years 1999 to 2008.
+Using the `base` plotting system, we plotted the total PM[2.5] emissions in the US for years 1999 to 2008.
 ```
 with(NEI_summarized,
      barplot(height = total/10^6,